zniesen/DSC-4900/README.md

 - Weighted recommendation ranking

 ### Streamlit Interface for Accessibility-Based Recommendations
 This Streamlit application provides a customized accessibility search tool, allowing users to filter businesses based on their specific needs.
-It includes multiple accessibility-enhancing features, such as text size adjustments, high contrast mode, and text-to-speech, ensuring an inclusive experience.
+It includes multiple accessibility-enhancing features, such as text size adjustments and text-to-speech, ensuring an inclusive experience.

 ### Personalized Business Recommendations
 The app uses business accessibility scores to rank and suggest locations based on selected accessibility needs.